proalvo/kx-results/README.md

 ## Roadmap

 - Publish results to the public website -  "kx-web" is a separate application to publish results.
+- Events are listen in alphabetical order by code (e.g. KXM is 1st, KXN is 2nd).
+It could be something different also.

 ## Knows bugs or features that require improvement